Century-old Dubuque courthouse statues being refurbished

 DUBUQUE, Iowa (AP) — Workers have been spending the last two months refurbishing seven statues that for more than a century have adorned the Dubuque County Courthouse.

-The Telegraph Herald reports that Giese Architectural Roofing Co. and Fred Jackson Tuckpointing have been working to rehab the statues.
+Giese Architectural Roofing Co. and Fred Jackson Tuckpointing have been working to rehab the statues, the Telegraph Herald reported .

-Randy Klauer is president of Klauer Construction Co., the general contractor overseeing a larger courthouse renovation project.
-He says the statue refurbishments weren’t originally planned, but were added to the project after crews saw how damaged the statues were.
+“It’s a source of pride for us,” said Dan Leibfried, general manager of Giese.
+“I would say we’re really proud to be able to do this.”

-Chris Soeder is the facilities maintenance superintendent for Dubuque County.
-He says the statues are original to the courthouse, which was finished in 1891.
+The statue refurbishments are part of a larger courthouse renovation project, said Randy Klauer, president of Klauer Construction Co., the general contractor overseeing the project.
+The statue refurbishments weren’t originally planned, but were added to the project after crews saw how damaged the statues were.

 Most Read Nation & World Stories